Ofsted: Past, Present and the Future

 This will be taken into context.
 For example, if the science department has recently had a series of negative results and there is a clear rationale for this (a member of staff might have left), then this might not necessarily change an Ofsted grading.
 If the team are aware of the rationale and have a clear way of improving then this might not adversely affect the outcome.

 Schools will need to review their curriculum offerings in terms of the 3 Is.
 Ofsted will be looking for knowledge-rich curriculums that promote mastery of skills.
-They’ll also be keen on evidence of tasks that simulate situations pupils are likely to encounter in later life.
+They’ll also be keen on evidence of tasks that simulate situations learners are likely to encounter in later life.
 Of course, inspectors who happen to be fans of Hirsch will be looking for topics being revisited and for principles of cognitive science to be implemented ( spaced practice, interleaving etc).

 Thinking about this ‘Quality of Education’ section, the implementation phase is of vital importance as it is where the written intentions become active.
 Anyone who has spent any time in a classroom will tell you that the art of teaching is how you bring that ‘intent’ to life.